-Mr Rex's contracted term as Managing Director (which expired on 30 June 2013) has been extended by three years until 30 June 2016, after which time it will continue on a rolling basis, unless terminated by either party.
+Mr Rex's contracted term as Managing Director has been extended by three years until 30 June 2016, after which time it will continue on a rolling basis, unless terminated by either party.

-Details of the Managing Director's Executive Service Agreement applying from 1 July 2013 are set out in the table below.
+Details of the Managing Director's Executive Service Agreement are set out in the table below.